eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Drive the design, building, and launching of new data models and data pipelines in production
 	- Stay focused and prioritize a heavy workload while achieving exceptional quality and driving long-term vision
 	- Bachelors or Master in CS, Engineering, Math, Statistics, or a related field, or equivalent practical experience in engineering
 + skill set:
-	- AIML - Machine Learning Engineer - Machine Learning Platform Technology (MLPT)
-	- Want to build the training platform that engineers rely on to develop next-generation Apple products and services?
-As a machine learning engineer on our team, you will create software systems and algorithms to enable performant, scalable training for Apple's AI-driven experiences.
-Join our team of highly skilled, impact-focused engineers!
-This role also includes opportunities to open source your work and publish at top ML conferences.
-	- Strong Python programming skills
-	- Understanding of data structures, software design principles, and algorithms
-	- Experience with deep learning frameworks, such as PyTorch, JAX, or TensorFlow
-	- Experience developing model parallel and data parallel training solutions and other training optimizations
-	- Experience building large-scale deep learning infrastructure or platforms for distributed model training
-	- Experience with parallel training libraries such as torch.distributed, DeepSpeed, etc.
-	- We're looking for strong machine learning engineers to help build next-generation tools for training deep learning models at scale.
-You'll be part of a small team of training technology experts, focusing on training speed and scalability.
-We're looking for candidates with polished coding skills as well as passion for machine learning and computational science.
-	- Design and develop components for our centralized, scalable ML platform.
-Help push the limits of existing solutions for large-scale training.
-Develop novel techniques to circumvent the limitations of these solutions.
-Deploy your techniques on high-impact tasks from our partners across the company building new Apple products and services.
-	- We encourage publishing novel work at top ML conferences such as MLSys or NeurIPS and releasing contributions as open source.
-	- In exchange, we offer a respectful work environment, flexible responsibilities, and access to world-class experts and growth opportunities—all at one of the best companies in the world.
-	- PhD or Masters in the area of Computer Science or equivalent years of industry experience
-+ skill set:
 	- BLAH.
 + skill set: